 The gallery changes throughout the year.
 We hope to feature a collection of contemporary paintings, sculpture and works that glorify God through creative emphasis on classical, abstraction and innovative techniques.

 All work submitted to the gallery is juried and screened for appropriateness based upon: quality, subject matter, critical relevance, professionalism and an artist’s development with relation to the particular needs of the gallery at a given time.
-Applicants will provide a visual description of their work, the number of items, and their value to the committee prior to acceptance.
-Two dimensional works should be framed and ready for hanging.
+Applicants will need to provide a visual description of their work, the number of items, and their value to the committee prior to acceptance.
+Two dimensional works should be ready for hanging (framed, matted appropriately).
 Three dimensional works will be installed on sturdy foundations by the artist with assistance from a committee member.
-An artist does not need to be a member of Eastbrook to submit work to the gallery space.
+An artist does not need to be a member of Eastbrook to submit work to the gallery space, but needs to be a believer in Jesus Christ.
 It is at the discretion of the committee to determine if the work upholds the gallery mission and meets the criteria.

-Art work may be displayed for a maximum of 3 months and will be set up and taken down by the artist at a location approved by the Visual Arts Committee (works may be displayed longer than 3 months if approved by the committee).
-Any permanent contributions must also be approved by the committee.
+Artwork will be on display for a minimum of one month (four weekends) and may be displayed for a maximum of 2 months.
+Artwork will need to be set up and taken down by the artist on a date and location approved by the Visual Arts Committee.
+Any permanent contributions must also be approved by the committee and First Impressions team.